 Internal walls

 Repair category 1

 Notes No significant defects evident.

-There is timber cladding to wall surfaces within the sun lounge.
-This may represents a fire hazard.

 Floors including sub-floors

 Repair category 1

 Notes No significant defects evident.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.